XorgX304/unix_daemon/docs/README.rst

   Note
     | This function call fork internally to detach tty safely.
     | Be careful to call this function when the more than two threads is run.
-    | (The best way is call this function before create a new thread.)
+    | (It is a good idea to call this function before creating a new thread.)

   Example
     Call unix_daemon.daemon(), then the process run backgrond.